 - 3 slices Licorice root

-Put all the eggs in a medium to large pot and pour in water to cover the eggs (make sure it covers the eggs) and bring the water to a boil.
-Boil the eggs for about 10 minutes.
-While the eggs are boiling, bring another medium size pot of water, probably about 8 cups or more, to a boil, then put in the rest of the ingredients and let it simmer while waiting for the eggs to cook
+- While the eggs are boiling, bring another medium-size pot of water, probably about 4 cups or enough to cover the eggs later, to a boil, then put in the rest of the ingredients and let them simmer for about 10-15 minutes while waiting for the eggs to cook

-Transfer the eggs into the other pot and continue simmer for about 1 hour.
-Turn off the heat and let them sit in there overnight.
+- Transfer the eggs into the other pot.
+Let them sit in there overnight, at least 24 hours.
+48 hours if you have the time is best.
 The flavor will get better the longer you let the eggs sit in the dark liquid

-When ready to eat, just take one out, very gently peel the shell off and enjoy as is or with soy sauce.
-Store the rest in refrigerator
+- When ready to eat, just take one out, very gently peel the shell off and enjoy as is.
+Store the rest in the refrigerator